adelaj/RegionsMT/README.md

 * [MSYS2](https://www.msys2.org/) (either `x86_64` or `i686` version) with `make` package (installation is listed below).
 For instance, it is assumed that `x86_64` of `MSYS2` is installed (by default) into `C:\msys64` folder.
 Do not add any subfolders of `C:\msys64` to `PATH` manually!

 ### Build sequence
-The command-line interpreted which is used further is assumed to be `powershell`.
+The command-line interpreter which is used further is assumed to be `powershell`.
 #### Directory structure
 The installation directory is assumed to be `~/build`, which in Windows terms should be treated as something like `C:\Users\User\build`.
 ```PowerShell